guerkchen/evil-maid/README_windows.md

 - *System.map-5.15.0-46-generic* contains symbol names and addresses of the linux kernel binary.
 It is probably helpful to reverse enginner the functions responsible for handling the keyphrase.
 - *initrd.img-5.15.0-46-generic* is a small, temporary, root filesystem used solely for boot strapping your system.
 This could be the binary responsible for handling the keyphrase.
 If that is the case, we probably cannot use the System.map for reverse engineering, since it not contains the function addresses of the initrd.
 Futhermore we have to take a deep dive into the limited functionality available during the startup process.
 - *vmlinuz-5.15.0-46-generic* is the compiled kernel binary.
 I hope the keyphrase handling is done in here, since then we would be able to execute system calls and some other nice stuff.

-## Find the entry point ##

-There are several imaginable ways to find the code section, where the keyphrase is handeled and it is hard to predict the easiest one.
-So I decided to try it by booting up the VM and waiting for the keyphrase enter screen to appear.
-Then I attach GDB which pauses the VM and prints out the current position of the RIP (Instruction pointer).
-The address of the RIP in the VM is 0xffffffff81daa6bb :sunglasses:.
-So I stop the VM, mount the boot drive and use the System.map to map the address to the corresponding method.
-The address is located in the function native_safe_halt :disappointed:.
-I don't even need to investigate this function any futher.
-That is the idle loop, cpu cores chilling in, when they have nothing else to do.
-Looking back, it is no big suprise, since the cpu core really does not have any job  except waiting for the user input.
-But it is actually not that big of a deal, since we can investigate, where the native_safe_halt function is called from, by looking at the return address on the stack.